ericholscher/ericholscher.com/site/blog/2019/sep/19/helping-first-time-conference-attendees-with-welcome-wagon.rst

 --------------------

 The second major part of the Welcome Wagon is a set of events at the conference itself.
-We have a team who are the humans that are the "Welcome Wagon", and they lead the events at the conference.
+We have a team who are the humans who are the "Welcome Wagon", and they lead the Welcome Wagon events at the conference.
-Their picture is also in the guide to make it easy to find them at the event.
+You will find their pictures in the guide to make it easy to recognize them at the event.

-Currently we do:
+Currently we:

-* An introduction the evening before the conference
+* Provide an introduction the evening before the conference
-* Venue tours the evening before and morning of the conference
+* Give venue tours the evening before and the morning of the conference
-* We also invite the attendees to ask the Welcome Wagon team questions any time throughout the conference
+* Invite the attendees to ask the Welcome Wagon team questions any time throughout the conference

-The goal of these events is to introduce the Welcome Wagon team to people, as well as to explain how the conference and community works.
+The goal of these events is to introduce the Welcome Wagon team to people, as well as to explain how the conference and community work.
-Attendees will ask the Welcome Wagon team questions throughout the conference, because they know their faces and that they will be helpful.
+Attendees can ask the Welcome Wagon team questions throughout the conference, because they know their faces and that they will be helpful.

 Run a Welcome Wagon